CodeYourFuture/curriculum/content/js2/blocks/iteration/index.md

     2='Explain why iteration is relevant in a particular problem'
 +++

+To solve the sub-goal, we have to repeatedly increment the `total` for each number in the array.
+In programming, the process of repeating something is called **iteration**.

+In programming, we can **iterate** by using a {{<tooltip title="loop">}}A loop is a sequence of instructions that is continually repeated until some condition is reached.{{</tooltip>}}.

-In programming, we use **iteration** when we want to repeat a particular set of steps.
+In particuialar, we can use a [`for...of` statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...of) to sum the elements of the array.

-Let's visualise how iteration works.
+Let's visualise how iteration works in a `for...of` loop:

 ```mermaid